Femoral-Tibial Bypass Surgery for Peripheral Arterial Disease

 You will need to have regular checkups with your doctor to make sure the graft is working.

 Why It Is Done

 This surgery is used for people who have narrowed or blocked tibial or peroneal arteries, which are near the surface of the legs.
 Most of the time, people also have blocked femoral and popliteal arteries too.
-See a picture of peripheral arterial disease.
 Usually, the blockage must be causing severe symptoms or be limb-threatening before bypass surgery is considered.